JustasZemgulys/Labyrinth/README.md

-# Godot labyrinth Generation System
+# Godot Labyrinth Generation System

 ## Overview
 This project implements a labyrinth generation system in Godot.
 It demonstrates the following features: